 Consumers and businesses are often unaware of their rights and possible liabilities in connection with trade practices in Massachusetts.
-It is important that a business operating in this state knows its responsibilities under Massachusetts Consumer Protection Law to avoid potentially stiff financial penalties.
+It is important that a business operating in this state knows its responsibilities under the Massachusetts Consumer Protection Law to avoid potentially stiff financial penalties.

 It is also important to know the rights of consumers, the remedies for breach, and possible defenses to a lawsuit under the law.
 If your rights have been violated, or you are a business facing a civil action under the Massachusetts Consumer Protection Law, our firm has experienced Massachusetts attorneys ready to fight for you.

 Unfair or Deceptive Trade Practices

 Massachusetts enacted the Consumer Protection Law in Massachusetts General Laws Chapter 93A.
 It states that "Unfair methods of competition and unfair or deceptive acts or practices in the conduct of any trade or commerce are hereby declared unlawful."
 This broad language includes a variety of unfair acts.

 An unfair or deceptive act typically occurs when someone in the position of a seller deceives or acts unfairly towards a buyer.
 The Massachusetts Attorney General has enacted certain regulations which define per se unfair or deceptive practices, but this list is not exclusive.
 In considering whether a specific act violates the act, a court will consider whether it is unethical or immoral, whether it is dishonest, whether it violates the commonly accepted notions of fair dealing, and whether it is likely that substantial harm would occur.